Bluetooth GPS: Enabling Android Mock Location

 • Bluetooth GPS: Enabling Android Mock Location (Samsung)

-• Bluetooth GPS: Android Mock Location App settings
+• Bluetooth GPS: Android Mock Location App Options

 • Bluetooth GPS: Pairing a Bluetooth Bad Elf with Android